SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

 1. Set the *Remote Access* setting to *On* or *Off*, depending on whether you want this to be enabled or not.

 > [!NOTE]
-> To be able to access a DMS remotely, users must be granted access to cloud features.
+> Users will only be able to use the remote access feature if they have been given access to the DMS on DCP.
 See [Controlling user access to cloud features](xref:Giving_users_access_to_cloud_features).
 They also need to have the [General > DataMiner web apps](xref:DataMiner_user_permissions#general--dataminer-web-apps--dataminer-cube-mobile-access) user permission, as well as any other user permissions required to access specific apps.